-According to the American Council on Exercise, using 1- to 3-pound hand weights while engaging in aerobic activity like walking can boost your heart rate by five to 10 beats per minute and increase oxygen consumption 5 to 15 percent.
+Or, if you're marching in place and raising the hand weights above your head, you are performing a bunch of mini overhead presses.
 This increased energy expenditure can help you burn more calories.
 If you are short on exercise time, combining aerobic and strength-training elements into one workout is convenient.

 Hand Weight Dangers

-Using hand weights during aerobic activity can cause stress injuries to your arm muscles and joints.
-Your shoulders and upper chest muscles are also more prone to injury.
+Using hand weights for walking can cause stress injuries to your arm muscles and joints.
+Your shoulders and elbows are also more prone to injury, according to the American Heart Association.
 Carrying hand weights that are too heavy can impair your normal arm swing and create muscle soreness and damage.
-And, the combination of hand weights and walking can trigger an abnormal spike in blood pressure, according to a study published in 1987 in the journal “Medicine and Science in Sports and Exercise.”
 While increasing your injury risk, incorporating hand weights into aerobic activity may be ineffective.
-According to a study published in 2002 in the "Journal of Sports Medicine and Physical Fitness,” there was no benefit in using hand or ankle weights when performing step aerobics.
+The same goes for ankle weights.

 Use With Caution

 If you are determined to use hand weights while walking, use them with extreme caution.
 The University of California at Berkeley's School of Public Health recommends beginning with one-pound weights and increasing the weight gradually as your strength and endurance builds, not exceeding weights that are more than 10 percent of your body weight.